-Kent G. Hare, Ph.D., is Professor of Early European History at Northwestern State University of Louisiana, an Oblate of St. Benedict, St. Joseph Abbey, St. Benedict, Louisiana, and Lector and sometime Cantor for Weekday Mass at the Minor Basilica of the Immaculate Conception, Natchitoches, Louisiana.
-Husband to one wife, father to one son, father-in-law to one daughter-in-law, and Xnemesis ofX provider for [edited by wife] a variable number of Xfeline monstersX cats [edited by wife], he is a lifelong fan of heroic tales of all stripes, especially the greatest heroic tale ever told.
+Kent G. Hare, Ph.D., is Professor of Early European History at Northwestern State University of Louisiana, an Oblate of St. Benedict, St. Joseph Abbey, St. Benedict, Louisiana, Lector and sometime Cantor at the Minor Basilica of the Immaculate Conception, Natchitoches, Louisiana.
+Husband to one wife, father to one son, and /nemesis of/ provider for [corrected by wife] a variable number of /embedded Kzinti fifth-columnists/ kittycats [corrected by wife], he is a lifelong fan of heroic tales of all stripes, especially the greatest heroic tale ever told.

 EarthRise: A History of Humanity During the Twenty-First Century (Continuandum, 2023).

 The Tolkien Option: Reclaiming the Latin Heritage in the Roman Rite (Continuandum, 2021).

 Holy Ramblings: Travelogues, Commentary, and Meditations on Pilgrimages Far and Near (Continuandum, 2020).

 “Heroes, Saints, and Martyrs: Holy Kingship from Bede to Aelfric,” The Heroic Age: A Journal of Early Medieval Northwestern Europe no. 9 (October 2006) [ONLINE].